BRIT Awards 2018: Complete List of Winners

 Ed Sheeran, Divide

-Stormzy, Gang Signs & Prayer.
+WINNER: Stormzy, Gang Signs & Prayer.

 British Male Solo Artist